-Koh Lanta (Saladan Pier) ferries connect Thailand with Phuket Island, Phi Phi Island, Langkawi Island & Langkawi with crossings available to Koh Ngai, Koh Mook, Koh Kradan, Koh Bulon, Koh Lipe, Trang, Koh Mook, Koh Libong, Koh Lipe, Krabi, Koh Ngai & Koh Mook (in Thailand), Phuket (in Phuket Island), Koh Phi Phi (in Phi Phi Island), Langkawi (in Langkawi Island) & Langkawi (in Langkawi).
-Sailings from Koh Lanta (Saladan Pier) are operated by Bundhaya Speed Boat, Phi Phi Cruiser, Satun Pakbara Speed Boat Club & Chaokoh Ferry and depending on time of year you’ll find a choice of up to 19 ferry crossings daily.
+Koh Lanta (Saladan Pier) ferries connect Thailand with Phuket Island, Phi Phi Island & Langkawi with crossings available to Koh Ngai, Koh Mook, Koh Kradan, Koh Bulon, Koh Lipe, Koh Lipe, Koh Ngai & Koh Mook (in Thailand), Phuket (in Phuket Island), Koh Phi Phi (in Phi Phi Island) & Langkawi (in Langkawi).
+Koh Lanta (Saladan Pier) Ferry crossings are operated by Bundhaya Speed Boat, Phi Phi Cruiser, Satun Pakbara Speed Boat Club & Chaokoh Ferry and depending on time of year you’ll find a choice of up to 19 ferry crossings daily.

 Koh Lanta Port is situated on the tip of the most southern island of Koh Lanta, laying just off the southwest coast of Thailand.
 Koh Lanta is comprised of several smaller islands, only connected via the ferry routes operating between them.
 Ditching its previous tag as a quintessential party destination for backpackers and travellers, Koh Lanta is now regarded as a haven for the European middle class.
 Offering visitors the chance to dine in fine restaurants and reside in luxurious resorts, the atmosphere is much more serene than many of Thailand’s neighbouring islands and is generally a significantly older crowd than other tourist areas.